iamjoshk/ha_lionel_controller/README.md

 ## This was an exercise in Github Copilot AI coding.
 The entire integration was created and coded by Copilot using prompts.
-### This integration will be made public and archived, so that someone else may fork and expand on this.
+<strike>### This integration will be made public and archived, so that someone else may fork and expand on this</strike>
+Unarchived because I am a completionist.

 ---
 # Lionel Train Controller